LeHubca/lehub-website/docs/jekyll_team/_posts/2021-10-13-kenzie_harris.md

 title: Kenzie Harris
 layout: basic
 img: /media/5425b793-4212-48cd-b0e9-4063ea115a0f.jpg
-title_en: Trainer
+title_en: Trainer and librarian
-title_fr: Personne formatrice
+title_fr: Personne formatrice et bibliothécaire
 bio_en: Kenzie (she/they) grew up as a settler on the traditional territories of the Mississaugas, a branch of the greater Anishinaabeg Nation which includes the Algonquin, Ojibway, Odawa and Pottawatomi Peoples.
 They have been involved